levibotelho/levibotelho.github.io/_posts/2013-04-17-aggregate-explained.markdown

 ---
 layout: post
-title: "Some Title"                 # Title of the post
-description: Some description       # Description of the post, used for Facebook Opengraph & Twitter
-headline: Some headline             # Will appear in bold letters on top of the post
+title: Aggregate Explained
+description:
+headline:
+modified: 2013-04-17
-category: personal
+category: C#
-tags: []
+tags: [c#, linq]
 image:
-  feature: some-image.jpg
 comments: true
-mathjax:
+share: true
 ---
 For my money, LINQ is in itself a reason to program in C#.
 It saves time, reduces the amount of code needed to perform a given task, and is simple to debug.
 A function I really like is **Aggregate**.
 That said, I admit that it took a while for me to adopt it into my coding repertoire because its name doesn't do a very good job at describing what it does or how to use it.

 ## What does it do?